datstartup/ubuntuopenbox/_posts/2019-11-30-obmenu-generator.md

 echo $PATH
 # mine are: /usr/local/bin:/usr/bin:/bin:/usr/local/games:/usr/games:/home/dat/.rvm/bin
 ```
-You can find where any executable file is locating using the **which** command:
+You can find the location of any executable file using the **which** command:

 ```bash
 which obmenu-generator